Brother-x86/malleable-rust-loader/README.md

 ```
 └─$ winrust --help
-usage: winrust [-h] [--mem1] [--mem2] [--mem3] [--mem4] [-exec_target EXEC_TARGET] [-exec_method EXEC_METHOD] [--ollvm] [--release] [--log] [--verbose] bin
+usage: winrust [-h] [--mem1] [--mem2] [--mem3] [--mem4] [-exec_target EXEC_TARGET] [-exec_method EXEC_METHOD] [--ollvm]
+               [--release] [--log] [--verbose]
+               bin

-Tools to help from Linux to compile rust code Windows and then exec it into a Windows host by uploading with SMB + use some some impacket LateralMovement techniques
+Tools to help from Linux to compile rust code Windows and then exec it into a Windows host by uploading with SMB + use some some
+impacket LateralMovement techniques

 positional arguments:
   bin                   target bin

 options:
   -h, --help            show this help message and exit
-  --mem1                add file to memory 1
-  --mem2                add file to memory 2
-  --mem3                add file to memory 3
-  --mem4                add file to memory 4
+  --mem1                add a file in MEMORY_1 at compilation time, file should be located here: ~/.malleable/config/mem1
+  --mem2                add a file in MEMORY_2 at compilation time, file should be located here: ~/.malleable/config/mem2
+  --mem3                add a file in MEMORY_3 at compilation time, file should be located here: ~/.malleable/config/mem3
+  --mem4                add a file in MEMORY_4 at compilation time, file should be located here: ~/.malleable/config/mem4
   -exec_target EXEC_TARGET
                         [[domain/]username[:password]@]<targetName or address>, by default use the content of ~/.exec
   -exec_method EXEC_METHOD
                         Method to execute on the Windows side, default psexec.py
   --ollvm               OLLVM obfuscation, add the release flag automatically
   --release             activate the cargo release mode for compilation, sinon its debug
-  --log, --debug        activate the agent debug log into STDOUT, you should also activate rust loggin via env variable: setx RUST_LOG info /m + setx RUST_LOG info
+  --log, --debug        activate the agent debug log into STDOUT, you should also activate rust loggin via env variable: setx
+                        RUST_LOG info /m + setx RUST_LOG info
   --verbose, -v         verbose execution

 by Brother